apetri/LensTools/docs/source/index.rst

    import lenstools
    lenstools.dataExtern()

 That should make sure the data directory is downloaded and available and should return the full path of the data directory.
-After that operation has completed, just go in the tests directory and run
+After that operation has completed create a Test directory and run the tests:

 ::

+   mkdir Test
+   cd Test
-   py.test
+   py.test --pyargs lenstools.tests

-Each test, if successful, will produce some PNG plots.
+Each test, if successful, will produce some output (PNG plots, text files, etc...)

 Weak Lensing simulations